-(1) The Governing Body shall by Regulation prescribe a procedure for dealing with staff, including dismissal, because of incapacity on health grounds, whether physical or mental.
+(1) The Board of Trustees shall by Regulation prescribe a procedure for dealing with staff, including dismissal, because of incapacity on health grounds, whether physical or mental.

 (2) The procedure shall include a hearing by a panel, with a right of appeal to another panel, and both panels shall contain an appropriately medically qualified person.

 (3) No member of staff may be dismissed whether under this Part or Part III where that dismissal would contravene the Disability Discrimination Act 1995.

 (1) The Director, or other person or persons designated by the Director, shall in every case where a fixed contract is due to terminate consider whether that contract should be renewed or extended or a contract of indefinite duration should be offered, having consulted the appropriate representatives in accordance with and to the extent required by section 188 of the Trade Union and Labour Relations (Consolidation) Act 1992 and having given an opportunity to the member of staff to make representations.

 (2) A decision not to renew or extend or offer a contract of indefinite duration under the preceding paragraph must be justified on the basis that, in respect of one or more of the following considerations, it is not expedient or desirable to renew or extend the contract or offer a contract of indefinite duration:

 (i) the availability of funding for the post, or the financial situation;